fransimo/fransimo_info/content/_index.md

 # Art, presence and code to walk the path together.

-I combine art, magic and technology to create a space for reflection on life, identity, memory and privacy, through projects involving new media art, photography, drawing, video, installations, books and fanzines.
+Through projects involving new media art, photography, drawing, video, installations, books and fanzines, I combine art, magic and technology to create a space for reflection on life, identity, memory and privacy.

+Guided by the figure of the Sibyl, I explore the relationship between art and magic on a journey through time and the Mediterranean, from ancient times to the present day.

-Research into art and magic requires real magical practice, which, in my case, manifests itself through meditation, the study of craniosacral biodynamics and vibrational healing with Tameana.
-In turn, the creative process feeds back into that practice.
+I believe that researching art and magic requires real magical practice.
+In my case, this manifests itself through meditation, studying craniosacral biodynamics, and practising vibrational healing with Tameana.

-Code is a bridge for exploring the relationship between art, life and technology; it allows for the creation of works in which interaction and data complement each other in an experience that encourages individual or participatory reflection.
+Code enables the creation of works in which interaction and data complement each other, encouraging individual or collaborative reflection.
+It provides a means of exploring the relationship between art, life and technology.

-My work is centered on the connection of three disciplines that are often perceived as distinct: Art, Healing (which I call Magic), and Technology.
-This is not a conceptual exercise but the core of a personal and professional journey.
+My work centres on the connection between three disciplines that are often perceived as distinct: art, healing (which I call magic) and technology.
+This is not just a conceptual exercise, but the core of my personal and professional journey.

 {{% columns %}}